 - Revealing items or events causing unexpected expenditures

 - Tracking fluctuations in the cost of goods sold

 - Evaluating the operating performance of your business

-The general ledger is the heart of your company’s financial records.
-All transactions flow through the general ledger.
+The general ledger is the heart of your company’s financial records because all transactions flow through the general ledger.
 Therefore, errors in the general ledger result in inaccurate financial reports.
 A review of the general ledger each month reveals discrepancies such as double billings or unrecorded payments.
 Any discrepancies found must be adjusted.

 Cash flow is the most critical concept in financial management.
-The difference between cash flow and profit is often a difficult concept for most business owners to grasp.
+The difference between cash flow and profit is often a difficult concept to grasp.
 During periods of rapid expansion, small businesses often lurch from large cash balances to cash shortfalls and bank overdrafts.
 Regular analysis will help you understand and enhance your total cash flow by:

 - Learning the nature and source of cash flow